cartertemm/AI-content-describer/readme.md

 # AI Content Describer for NVDA

-This add-on makes it possible to obtain detailed descriptions for images and other visually inaccessible content.
+This add-on makes it possible to obtain detailed descriptions for images, user interface controls, and other visually inaccessible content.

-Leveraging the multimodal capabilities of advanced AI models, we aim to deliver best-in-class content descriptions.
-For more information about the underlying models, refer to the models section of this document.
+Leveraging the multimodal capabilities of advanced AI models and computer vision algorithms, we aim to deliver best-in-class content descriptions and increase independence overall.
+For more information about the underlying models, refer to the corresponding section of this document.

 ## Features

-* Describe the focus object, navigator object, or entire screen
+* Describe the focus object, navigator object, entire screen, or snap a photo from the onboard camera
 * Describe any image that has been copied to the clipboard, be it a picture from an email or a path in windows explorer
+* Indicate whether the user's face is positioned at the center of the frame using computer vision algorithms (does not require paid API access)
 * Supports multiple providers (OpenAI's GPT4, Google's Gemini, Anthropic's Claude 3, and llama.cpp)
 * Supports a wide variety of formats including PNG (.png), JPEG (.jpeg and .jpg), WEBP (.webp), and non-animated GIF (.gif)
 * Optionally caches responses to preserve API quota
 * For advanced use, customize the prompt and token count to tailor information to your needs
-* Markdown rendering to easily access structured information
+* Markdown rendering to easily access structured information (just embed e.g. "respond in Markdown" at the end of your prompts)

 ## Use case